 At the zeroth order, you can see that a single, omni-directional microphone capsule is capable of recording this harmonic.
 But what about the first and second order?
 To create these harmonics, the sound field must be sampled by a microphone array and then encoded.
-For first order, the traditional way is to use crossed figure-eight microphone capsules and was first pioneered by Michael Gerzon and Peter Craven in the 1970's.
+For first order, the traditional way is to use four microphone capsules in a tetrahedral configuration and was first pioneered by Michael Gerzon and Peter Craven in the 1970's.
 The 8 microphone capsules in the Spatial Mic array are encoded by the Spatial Mic Converter plugin to create the 9 spatial harmonics needed to represent a soundfield as second order.
 Any ambisonic soundfield representation greater than one is referred to as Higher Order Ambisonics (HOA).